enarjord/passivbot/docs/backtesting.md

 Besides this file, a number of `backtest_XofY.jpg` are also created.
 These represent the entire backtest period, but are split up into separate files for easier inspection and zooming.

+On these plots the blue dotted line is the long position price, and the red dotted line represents the short position price.
+Blue dots are buys (long entries or short closes) and red dots are sells (short entries or long closes).